Apple Watch Series 7 Black Friday Deal 2021: Cheapest Price | Digital Trends

 Get excited people, because all of the best Black Friday deals and Apple Watch Series 7 deals are back!
 If a new smartwatch is on your shopping list this year, you should grab one soon.
 These things are selling like hotcakes, and retailers are struggling to get products back on the shelves.
 If you wait too long, there won’t be any Apple Watches left!
 Seriously — don’t wait until Black Friday to buy an Apple Watch Series 7.
-In strong form, Amazon is offering one of the best deals on the Series 7, right now, but we’re not quite sure how long it’s going to be available.
-You can grab the Apple Watch Series 7 (41mm, GPS) for only $380 with free shipping.
-Normally $400, that’s $20 off and one of the better deals we’ve seen in a long while.
+In strong form, Amazon is offering one of the best deals on the Series 7 right now, but we’re not quite sure how long it’s going to be available.
+You can grab the Apple Watch Series 7 (41mm, GPS) for only $380.
+Normally $399, that’s $19 off and one of the better deals we’ve seen in a long while.
 You can take advantage of that deal below, or keep reading for more info on the latest Series 7 Apple Watch.

 Today’s best Apple Watch Series 7 Black Friday Deal